 Mistake #5 – Being Mobile Unfriendly

 It’s also important to make sure that your website design is both responsive and mobile-friendly.
 A website may be designed to respond to different screen sizes, but that alone does not guarantee a mobile-friendly browsing experience when it does.
+With an estimated 53.9% of all retail ecommerce expected to happen on mobile, you can’t afford to have an ecommerce site that isn’t mobile-friendly.

 A poor mobile experience is one of the biggest web design mistakes to avoid.
 Working with a partner who can provide a responsive design that prioritizes a mobile-friendly experience on your website is critical.
+This is also one of the things to consider when you are evaluating a website builder vs template website vs custom website.

 Mistake #6 – Creating a Long Checkout Process